 How To Visit the Snow Monkeys Japan

 Winter in Japan is a whole different experience.
-Not only can you go skiing in Niseko or Nagano, you can also visit one of countrey’s biggest attractions – the Snow Monkeys Japan!
-Basically a bunch of cheeky Japanese Macaque monkeys live in a valley here, and when it gets too cold, they all run down to a natural hot spring to escape the chilly temperatures.
+Not only can you go skiing in Niseko or Nagano, but you can also visit one of the country’s biggest attraction. the Snow Monkeys Japan!
+Basically, a bunch of cheeky Japanese Macaque monkeys live in a valley here. and when it gets too cold, they all run down to a natural hot spring to escape the chilly temperatures.
 They couldn’t care less about humans so they chill in the pool as we look on in amazement.
-It’s a beautiful setting, and an amazing sight.
-The trip is possible as a day trip from Tokyo, but better if you take the train to Nagano, and then onwards to Yudanaka, from there it’s a short walk to the famous Jigokudani Snow Monkey Park.
+It’s a beautiful setting and an amazing sight.
+The trip is possible as a day trip from Tokyo.
+Although it’s better if you take the train to Nagano.
+Then onwards to Yudanaka, from there it’s a short walk to the famous Jigokudani Snow Monkey Park.

 How to get to the Snow Monkeys Japan at the Jigokudani snow monkey park

-When it comes to accessing the park itself then, if you stay in Nagano, the next day you could transfer to Yudanaka (1 hour), then bus to the snow monkey park (20 mins), then walk to the monkeys (20 mins).
+When it comes to accessing the park itself then, if you stay in Nagano, the next day you could transfer to Yudanaka (1 hour). then bus to the snow monkey park (20 mins).
+And then walk to the monkeys (20 mins).

 Or you can stay directly in Yudanaka, then it’s just a bus ride to the park in the morning, followed by the short hike.